 Where there is no guidance, a people falls, but in an abundance of counselors there is safety.

-The key here is trusted biblical counsel and it can be in form of a Christian counselor, your pastor or mentor.
+The key is trusted counsel and it can be in the form of a licensed counselor, a safe pastor or mentor.
 At the very least, talk to someone who values individual safety, not just the marriage union.

-What if your husband does not want to involve outside help and forbids you to seek it?
+What if you need counseling but your husband does not want to involve outside help, even forbids you to seek it?

-Well, as a wife who has first and foremost sought the Lord, one who is constantly working for the health of her marriage – you will do exactly what the Bible instructs you to.
+Well, as a wife who has first and foremost sought the Lord, who is working on herself and doing her part in making the marriage whole, you will do exactly what the Bible instructs us to.

-He wants your marriage whole and healthy but more than a healthy marriage, He wants the people in the marriage safe, whole and restored.
+God wants your marriage whole and healthy but more than a healthy marriage, He wants the people in the marriage safe, whole and restored.

-Whenever your husband’s will and the Lord’s will collide, you are to obey the Lord first.
+So whenever your husband’s will and the Lord’s will collide, you obey the Lord first.

-5. When you don’t trust your husband, remember forgiveness and trust are two different things.
+5. When you don’t trust your husband, remember forgiveness and trust are two different things

 Ephesians 4:31 – 32 says